agostini01/dev-with-docker/use-onnx.md

 1. compile to `llvm.mlir`,
 1. use `mlir-translate` to get a `.ll` file
 1. use `clang-10` tools to "optimize" the `.ll` file and compile into `x86.asm`

+Note that when generating the `.ll` file, the constant weights of your network will be saved to the `/tmp/` folder of the container.

 ### MNIST